Israel–PKK relations: Gaza war

-On May 12, 2025, the PKK held its 12th congress and announced its dissolution, amid the peace process initiated in October 2024.
+Post-Assad period

 After the fall of the Assad regime in December 2024, tensions escalated between Turkey and Israel, as Israeli interests came in conflict with Turkish interests.
 The Israeli invasion of Syria began while Turkey wanted to solidify its influence in Syria.
 The tensions escalated many times, although there were deconfliction talks and no armed conflict took place.
 There were also heightened tensions between Turkey and Iran after the fall of Assad.
+Around the same time, a PKK-Turkey peace process was initiated in October 2024, and on May 12, 2025, the PKK held its 12th congress and announced its dissolution.
 In June 2025, Öcalan stated that Israel did not care for Kurds and only wanted to use Kurds as proxies for Israeli expansion.
 He claimed that if Israel captured Kurdistan, it would commit a genocide on Kurds and leave Kurdistan like Gaza during the Gaza war. Öcalan also claimed that he was the only one capable of stopping Israeli ambitions in Kurdistan and that Israel desperately wanted to kill him.
+Veysi Aktaş, a longtime confidant of Öcalan who served 31 years in prison, later claimed that Öcalan rejected Israeli plans for a Kurdish state.
 In July 2025, the Revolutionary Communist Movement (TKŞ), a pro-PKK Kurdish communist group based in Rojava and allied to the ruling PYD, released a video and statement condemning Israel for the blockade of the Gaza Strip, the interception of the July 2025 Gaza Freedom Flotilla, and for watching the Syrian civil war for years before invading southern Syria under the pretext of protecting the Druze, all while starving the population of Gaza.
 However, TKŞ praised the Druze resistance to Islamist groups.
 Several TKŞ members declared a hunger strike in protest to the humanitarian crisis in Gaza.